 The Ultimate Road Trip

-From Retirement to Curating Australia's Premier Art Trail
+Retirement to Curating Silo Art

 In March 2018, Annette and Eric Green embarked on what was meant to be a typical Australian road trip.
 Little did they know, it would evolve into a fascinating journey of art discovery that has since enchanted millions.